-Figure 9.
-Illustration of determining wind power ramps with voting scheme using a ramp definition of |50 MW| within 6 hours for the Baltic-2 case.
-In this example, three out of six voting members indicate ramps between 0700 UTC and 1300 UTC on 5 October, so the 50% voting scheme labels ramp in this period (gray).
-Similarly, six out of six voting members indicate ramps between 1800 UTC 5 October and 0000 UTC 6 October, and two out of six voting members indicate ramps between 0500 UTC and 1100 UTC on 6 October, so the respective 100% (yellow) and 33% (green) voting schemes label ramps for the two periods.
+Fig. 9.
+Illustration of determining wind power ramps with voting schemes using a ramp definition of |50 MW| within 6 hours for the Baltic-2 case.
+In this example, three out of six voting members indicate ramps between 07:00 UTC and 13:00 UTC on October 5, so the 50% voting scheme labels ramp in this period (gray).
+Similarly, six out of six voting members indicate ramps between 18:00 UTC on October 5 and 00:00 UTC on October 6, and two out of six voting members indicate ramps between 05:00 UTC and 11:00 UTC on October 6, so the respective 100% (yellow) and 33% (green) voting schemes label ramps for the two periods.

 The voting schemes vary in strengths and weaknesses.
-As expected, the 16% voting scheme is the most sensitive in detecting ramps, which scores the highest in TP as well as FP ramp forecasts among all forecasts listed in Figures 10 and 11.
-In contrast, the 83% voting scheme is stringent in indicating ramps, resulting in substantially higher FN and lower FP than the others (Figures 11 and 12).
+As expected, the 16% voting scheme is the most sensitive in detecting ramps, which scores the highest in TP as well as FP ramp forecasts among all forecasts listed in Fig. 10 and 11.
+In contrast, the 83% voting scheme is stringent in indicating ramps, resulting in substantially higher FN and lower FP than the others (Fig. 11 and 12).
 The 66% voting scheme has a relatively high threshold to ramp detection, and even it yields more TP and fewer FN ramp forecasts for ramps above 50 MW at 6 and 8 hours than the ensemble mean.
 Like the 66% voting scheme, the 50% voting scheme largely increases TP and decreases FN compared to the ensemble mean, but it also increases FP.

 In the Baltic-2 case, more episodes of observed power fluctuations are labeled as ramp events (sum of TP and FN) when the length of a ramp detection period increases.
-In the model forecasts, TP and FP ramp forecasts for ramps above 50 and 100 MW also share such a pattern, whereas TN ramp forecasts monotonically decrease with increasing ramp-detection duration for all ramp definitions (Figure 13).
+In the model forecasts, TP and FP ramp forecasts for ramps above 50 and 100 MW also share such a pattern, whereas TN ramp forecasts monotonically decrease with increasing ramp-detection duration for all ramp definitions (Fig. 13).